 • Problem: The battery cannot be fully charged in the standard charge time when the computer is powered

 Solution: The battery might be over-discharged.
 Do the following:

 - 1. Turn off the computer. - 2.
+Ensure that the over-discharged battery is in the computer. - 3.
 Connect the ac power adapter to the computer and let it charge.